Skip to main content

 Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean you are sure to get cancer.
 It means your chances are higher than the average person’s.
 Talk with your doctor to learn more about your cancer risk.
 Protecting your skin is an important part of skin cancer prevention.

-The chance of getting melanoma increases with sun exposure.
-These are other risk factors:
+The chances of getting melanoma increase with sun exposure.

-• Having had sunburns that blistered, especially as a child or teenager
+- Having sunburns that blistered, especially as a child or teenager

-• If you have unusual moles (very large or irregular shape)
+- Unusual moles (very large or irregular shapes)

-• Having red hair and blue, green, grey or light-colored eyes
+- Red hair and blue, green, grey, or light-colored eyes

 Learn more about ways to prevent skin cancer and about cancer screenings.